 At any time you can view the status / events of an auction, either active or completed.
 To view a detailed table of information, simply click the 'See all' button on the main auctions detail page:

-That will then show you a sortable, searchable table / log:
+That will then show you a sortable, searchable Events log:

-Only the 'auctioneer' (the person who started the auction) can delete an auction from the system.
-From the main auctions window, a red delete button will appear next to the Auction name.
+Only the 'Auctioneer' (the person who created/started the Auction) can delete an Auction from the system.
+To delete an Auction, from the main auctions window a red delete button will appear next to the Auction name.
 To delete the auction from the system (and all relevant time off entries, etc) simply click that button.

-On employees who have the permission to 'Add / Edit / Delete Timeoffs' can be an auctioneer
+Only Employees who have the permission to 'Add / Edit / Delete Timeoffs' can be an Auctioneer.